jbcodeforce/eda-studies/docs/eda.md

 Cloud helps enterprises' software capabilities to scale horizontally, when needed for supporting workload peaks.
 Cloud native practice is helping to support rapid code change, adopting agile and continuous deployment to production of new feature versions, multiple times a week to million of users…

-Budget allocated to run server, update operating system, apply security patch, is used for innovating on new features for end users.
+Budget used to be allocate to run server, update operating system, apply security patch, is now used for innovating on new features for end users.

 ## Components of the architecture

-At first it is important to consider, without any technology bias, EDA in the term of high level building blocks which we will find in any architecture.
-The diagram below illustrates those high-level component.
+At first, it is important to consider, without any technology bias, EDA in term of high level building blocks which we will find in any reference architecture.
+The diagram below illustrates those high-level components:

 ![](./diagrams/eda-hl.drawio.png){ width=800 }